LevChar/Python-Plate-Scanner/README.md

-# Python-Plate-Scanner
+# Python Plate Scanner

 Simple Python script used for scanning plate numbers, based on OCR API.

 Warning : This script only works with **_Python3_**

 ## Usage
-Extract the all the files in the repo to a folder of your choice.
+Extract all the files in the repo to a folder of your choice.

 ## Simple usage
 Run the next command from the same folder where you extracted project's files,